mazrc/prometheus-operator/readme.md

-# Prometheus Operator on an existing Kubernetes Cluster
+# Kubernetes Prometheus Operator

-## Install Prometheus Operator
+## Install Prometheus Operator on an existing K8 cluster

 Clone the repo and install Prometheus Operator using shell script.